julietlawton/conceptify.ai/README.md

 ## Future plans
 **Desktop App:**

-I envision this app becoming a Electron-based desktop app with persistent storage, faster performance, and the ability to run a local concept map generation model.
+I envision this app becoming a Electron desktop app with persistent storage, faster performance, and the ability to run a local concept map generation model.
 Local generation would allow using any model for chat without API compatibility issues.

 **Image Uploads:**